grych/drab/README.md

 To enable Drab on the specific pages, you need to add the directive `use Drab.Controller` to your application controller.
 Notice that it will enable Drab on all the pages under the specific controller.

+Remember the difference: `controller` renders the page while `commander` works on the live page.

   1. Generate the page Commander.
 Commander name should correspond to controller, so PageController should have Page Commander:

     ```bash